1800's Rural Village and Homestead

 |

 On the hill above the Rural Village is the Rural Homestead.
-On this site is a 1939 windmill from the Doubs farm, two family log homes, an outdoor drying shed, brick fired wood oven, a Frick 1939 sawmill, and a German 4-Square Garden with heirloom plants with a "three sisters" patch of corn, beans and squash.
+On this site is a 1939 windmill from the Doubs farm, the Poffenberger family cabin, the Reeder family Cabin, outdoor drying shed, brick fired wood oven, Frick 1939 sawmill, a German 4-Square Garden and Butterfly garden.

 On the hill above the Rural Village is the Rural Homestead.
-On this site is a 1939 windmill from the Doubs farm, two family log homes, an outdoor drying shed, brick fired wood oven, a Frick 1939 sawmill, and a German 4-Square Garden with heirloom plants with a "three sisters" patch of corn, beans and squash.
+On this site is a 1939 windmill from the Doubs farm, the Poffenberger family cabin, the Reeder family Cabin, outdoor drying shed, brick fired wood oven, Frick 1939 sawmill, a German 4-Square Garden and Butterfly garden.